hannahchun/hannahchun.github.io/post.md

 3. Start Early
 - Have enough time to think and plan for the coming day
 4. Increase Productivity With Prime Time
+- Do most important tasks during prime time!
 - Prime Time
-  - Internal
+  + Internal
-      - the time when your body is the most alert and most productive
+    + the time when your body is the most alert and most productive
-  - External
+  + External
-      - the time when your clients and customers most available
+    + the time when your clients and customers most available
-- Do most important tasks during prime time!

 ---
 > Your time is limited, so don't waste it   living someone else's life.
 Don't be trapped by dogma – which is living with the results of other people's thinking. -Steve Jobs